Updated: Jul 11

 Put your child in a sleep sack to discourage climbing.
 Being in a wearable blanket will make it very difficult to maneuver climbing out.

-If you are ditching the crib, it's best to have a plan of action in place!
+If you are switching from a crib to a bed, it's best to have a plan of action in place!

 Things like a family meeting about new expectations, visuals and appropriate/sustainable response from Mom/Dad if they attempt to leave the room.